indaco/predix-scripts/README.md

 The quickstart will produce 3 logs in a ./log directory.
 One is a generic log `quickstartlog.log`, another pertains to all things related Predix Service configuration and deployment called `predix-services-summary`, and lastly one that pertains to configuration and deployment of the frontend application called `build-basic-app-summary.txt`.

 For more information about executing the script, run `./bash/quickstart.sh -h`.

-## NOTE

-**This is a modified version of the original ['predix-scripts'](https://github.com/PredixDev/predix-scripts) repos with the following enhancements**

-- Set the expiration time for client secret to 6 months
-- Creation of the UAA Groups for the Predix Time Series service
-- Add the UAA user to the UAA Groups for the Predix Time Series service

 ## Development machine configurations and step-by-step to building Predix Application and Services